 - How Applying for Credit Cards Affects Your Credit Score

-- The Best Credit Cards for People with No Credit or Bad Credit
+- The Best Credit Cards in Canada for People With Bad Credit